vuejs/vue-curated/README.md

 This repository is the primary data source for the curated app.
 It has a [client](https://github.com/vuejs/vue-curated-client) and a [server](https://github.com/vuejs/vue-curated-server).
 It is live at [curated.vuejs.org](http://curated.vuejs.org/).

-**The goal is to have few high-quality choices so that developpers can quickly find the best package for their need.
+**The goal is to have few high-quality choices so that developers can quickly find the best package for their need.
 Only a handful of packages will be accepted for each category.**

 The list of curated packages are written in the [PACKAGES.md](./PACKAGES.md) markdown file.
-This file contains the data in a special format design to be still easily readable without parser.
+This file contains the data in a special format designed to be easily readable without a parser.

 ## Contributing